Identification of Edge Disconnections in Networks Based on Graph Filter Outputs: Conclusion

 \section{Conclusion}

 In this paper we investigate the problem of identifying edge disconnections in networks based on a graph filter output model, where the initial topology of the graph is known.
 We show that the LRT for detecting the status (connected/disconnected) of a specific set of edges can be interpreted as a local smoothness detector for the noiseless GMRF filter with a Laplacian precision matrix.
 For the general edge disconnections identification problem, we show that the ML decision rule consists of parallel LRTs of the binary hypothesis testing problems of each edge set.
 The interpretation of the LRT and the ML decision rule in the graph spectral domain is demonstrated.
+For nested subsets of edge disconnections and under mild conditions, the ML decision rule imposes a larger penalty on models with a larger number of edge disconnections, which can be interpreted as a way to avoid overfitting.
+In addition, it is shown that the sufficient statistics of the LRT and the ML decision rule are the graph energy levels under each candidate graph.
+Thus, there is no need for an accurate estimation of the sample covariance matrix.
 Since the ML decision rule requires an exhaustive search and is impractical for large networks, we propose two greedy algorithms for its low-complexity implementation.
 The greedy solutions are iterative methods that are based on gaining a series of single-edge disconnection updates and on {\em{local}} properties of the smooth graph filters, by taking into account only the neighbors of the suspicious edges.
-Our simulations demonstrate that the proposed methods outperform state-of-the-art methods on the tested scenarios in terms of detection and identification performance, as well as computational complexity.
-Thus, the proposed greedy methods provide a good trade-off between performance and complexity and are practical for large-scale networks.
-Future research directions include extension for the case of disconnection identification with unknown graph filters.